Kristen Stewart Shaves Her Head After Robert Pattinson Revelation

 “Those [scenes] for me were really empowering, not because I was taking my clothes off, but just because I was getting to the most primal part of that [character], finally, someone who’s really closed off,” she said.
 “So then I felt like they were the most revealing, but also the most empowering scenes.”

 Unlike Kristen Stewart, Robert Pattinson seems to avoid talking about his relationship with FKA Twigs.
 The British heartthrob and the 29-year-old singer were spotted enjoying a romantic dinner in London after his ex-girlfriend’s viral SNL skit.
-The two have been dating for more than two years but have been rarely seen packing on the PDA.
+The two have been dating for more than two years but have rarely been seen packing on the PDA.

 [Featured Image by Frazer Harrison/Getty Images]